 It was nice to meet the owner, and he was very nice and he’s having a new washer/dryer combo installed next week, (its one machine).
 Also, another King size bed, which is more like a queen or big double, is to be delivered.
 He gave us some areas that Makenna and I can walk to that are close by and gave us directions to the train station, also within walking distance.

 In the afternoon, we took off to Upnor Castle.
 It was only about 15 minutes away.
 This castle was built in the 16th century and was built to protect warships that anchored in the River Medway.
 The castle doesn’t meet normal castle standards as it was built for a military naval purpose.
-I know at some point there was a fire and they had to rebuild some of it and you can see the difference from the stone to the brick in the pictures.
+I know at some point there was a fire and they had to rebuild some of it and you can see the difference from the stone to the br

 Another wedding was taking place so we had to wait a bit to get into the main area and then I felt like we were intruding on someone’s special day by walking around like tourists, but we weren’t the only ones.
 Again, not a “grand” castle per se but it has history.